Hydrothermal/better-pastebin/README.md

 });
 ```

 Gets the contents of a paste.
-Note that the ID of a paste should be supplied, not the URL - e.g. `uRUYcpnR`, not `http://pastebin.com/uRUYcpnR`.
+Either the ID or the URL of a paste can be supplied.

 ### Creating a paste
 ```javascript